garethjmsaunders/digital-code-style-guide/css.md

 *   what styles something might pass on (intentionally or otherwise);
 *   where the author intended a piece of CSS to be used.

-This doesn't even take into account some of CSS's many quirks—such as various sates of `overflow` triggering block formatting context, or certain transform properties triggering hardware acceleration—that make it even more baffling to developers inheriting projects.
+This doesn't even take into account some of CSS's many quirks, such as various sates of `overflow` triggering block formatting context, or certain transform properties triggering hardware acceleration—that make it even more baffling to developers inheriting projects.

 As a result of CSS not telling its own story very well, it is a language that really does benefit from being heavily commented.